karakum-team/karakum/docs/guides/Basic_usage.md

 // @formatter:on
 ```

-But there are a couple of problems with this generated file.
+Alas, there are a couple of problems with this generated file.
 First of all, we have a strange JS module
 `js-file-download/js-file-download`.
 It was generated this way because we wrote `"libraryName": "js-file-download"`
-in our configuration and the file we converted also is named `js-file-download.d.ts`.
+in our configuration and the file we converted is also named `js-file-download.d.ts`.
 By default, Karakum preserves
-an original file structure of converted TypeScript files.
+the original file structure of converted TypeScript files.
 It may be convenient if we're converting a huge library,
 and we want to provide an opportunity for a user to import only JS files he/she really uses.
 But in our case it is
-an overkill, so we can to use just `js-file-download` as name for our JS module, to achieve it just add these lines to
+an overkill, so we can just use `js-file-download` as the name for our JS module.
+To achieve this, add these lines to
 `karakum.config.json`:

 ```diff